Months of QA, completed in hours with OwlityAI.

 • Assign a priority score: High, Medium, Low.

-Result: The system then tests high-risk areas first: unstable modules get extra coverage, and no one’s stuck watching test case #372 fail at 3 a.m. for a login screen that wasn’t touched.
+Result: The system then test high-risk areas first: unstable modules get extra coverage, and no one’s stuck watching test case #372 fail at 3 a.m. for a login screen that wasn’t touched.

 Data-driven execution

-Modern tools run tests simultaneously across multiple environments (local, staging, QA) and flag failures with full context.
+Modern AI tools for functional testing run tests simultaneously across environments and flag failures with full context.
 You won’t just see “Test failed”, you’ll see:

 • Network activity